rthorst/Machine_Learning/Readme.md

 ## Kinds of Mobile Strategy Games

 There are more than a hundred thousand strategy games on the app store, more than any human can understand and summarize.
 A game developer may want to know about the kinds of games available to inform game design, marketing, and pricing.
 I find that there are 8 main kinds of strategy games on the app store.
-I find this using:
+I find this by performing natural language processing analyses on the text descriptions of these games, specifically using:

-* Word embeddings
+* Word embeddings (spacy)
 * Dimensionality reduction (using a new neural network-based technique: Ivis)
 * Clustering (kmeans++)